Editorial Review

 Why Accurate Peptide Dosing Matters

-Consider growth hormone secretagogues as an example: CJC-1295 at 1 mcg/kg produces minimal GH release, at 30 mcg/kg produces robust physiological release, and at 100+ mcg/kg can cause receptor desensitization that actually reduces GH release over time.
-The difference between therapeutic and counterproductive is a matter of precise dose calculation.
+Consider growth hormone secretagogues as an example.
+CJC-1295 at 1 mcg/kg produces minimal GH release.
+At 30 mcg/kg, it produces robust release.
+At 100+ mcg/kg, it can cause receptor desensitization that actually reduces GH release over time.
+The difference between effective and counterproductive is precise dose calculation.

-This peptide dosing chart consolidates dosing protocols from published peer-reviewed research, manufacturer guidelines, and established research practices.
-All doses are provided for research reference only.
-Individual research protocols should be designed in consultation with qualified professionals and institutional oversight.
-For foundational information on what peptides are and how they work, see our comprehensive peptide guide.
+This peptide dosing chart gathers dosing protocols from published peer-reviewed research, manufacturer guidelines, and established research practices.
+All doses are for research reference only.
+Individual protocols should be designed with qualified professionals and institutional oversight.
+For basic info on what peptides are, see our complete peptide guide.

-Before using any dosing chart, ensure understanding of reconstitution fundamentals — the process of preparing lyophilized (freeze-dried) peptide powders for use.
-Our reconstitution guide covers this in detail, and our peptide calculator automates the math for determining concentration and draw volume.
+Before using any dosing chart, make sure to understand reconstitution basics — the process of preparing freeze-dried peptide powders for use.
+Our reconstitution guide covers this in detail.
+Our peptide calculator automates the math for concentration and draw volume.

 Weight Management Peptides: Dosing Reference

-Weight management peptides target multiple pathways including GLP-1 receptor agonism, growth hormone release, and direct lipolytic mechanisms.
-Accurate dosing is particularly critical because many of these compounds require dose titration to minimize side effects:
+Weight management peptides target multiple pathways including GLP-1 receptor activation, growth hormone release, and direct fat-breakdown processes.
+Accurate dosing is especially critical because many of these compounds need dose titration to reduce side effects.

 Semaglutide: Start at 0.25 mg subcutaneously once weekly for 4 weeks.
 Increase to 0.5 mg weekly for 4 weeks, then to 1.0 mg weekly.
-Maximum dose of 2.4 mg weekly (as used in the STEP trials for weight management).
-Dose escalation is critical — starting at full dose causes significant nausea and GI side effects in the majority of subjects.
+Maximum dose is 2.4 mg weekly (as used in the STEP trials).
+Dose escalation is critical — starting at full dose causes major nausea and GI side effects in most subjects.

-Tesamorelin: 2 mg subcutaneously once daily, administered on an empty stomach.
+Tesamorelin: 2 mg subcutaneously once daily, given on an empty stomach.
 No dose titration required.
-Clinical trials used this fixed dose throughout, with measurable VAT reduction at 12 weeks and continued improvement through 52 weeks.
+Clinical trials used this fixed dose throughout.
+Measurable VAT reduction appeared at 12 weeks and continued through 52 weeks.

-AOD-9604: Research protocols typically use 250-300 mcg subcutaneously once daily, administered in the morning on an empty stomach.
-Some protocols use a loading phase of 400-500 mcg daily for the first 2 weeks before reducing to 250-300 mcg maintenance.
+AOD-9604: Research protocols typically use 250-300 mcg subcutaneously once daily in the morning on an empty stomach.
+Some protocols use a loading phase of 400-500 mcg daily for 2 weeks before reducing to 250-300 mcg maintenance.

 CJC-1295 (with DAC): 2 mg subcutaneously once weekly.
 The Drug Affinity Complex extends half-life to 5-8 days, enabling weekly dosing.
 IGF-1 elevation is sustained between doses.
 Some protocols alternate with 1 mg twice weekly for more consistent levels.

-Ipamorelin: 200-300 mcg subcutaneously 2-3 times daily, ideally 30 minutes before meals or at bedtime to maximize GH pulse.
-Commonly stacked with CJC-1295 (without DAC) at 100 mcg per injection for synergistic GH release.
+Ipamorelin: 200-300 mcg subcutaneously 2-3 times daily.
+Give 30 minutes before meals or at bedtime to maximize GH pulse.
+Commonly stacked with CJC-1295 (without DAC) at 100 mcg per injection for combined GH release.

-For detailed information on weight management peptides, explore our weight loss peptide guide.
+For detailed info on weight management peptides, explore our weight loss peptide guide.

 Recovery and Healing Peptides: Dosing Reference

-Recovery peptides target tissue repair, inflammation resolution, and cellular regeneration.
-Dosing often varies based on injury type and severity:
+Recovery peptides target tissue repair, inflammation resolution, and cell regrowth.
+Dosing often varies based on injury type and severity.

 BPC-157: 200-300 mcg subcutaneously once or twice daily.
 Inject as close to the injury site as practical for musculoskeletal applications.
-For gastrointestinal applications, oral dosing at 500-1000 mcg daily is used.
-Research protocol duration: 4-8 weeks for acute injuries, 8-12 weeks for chronic conditions.
-No loading phase required.
+For gut applications, oral dosing at 500-1000 mcg daily is used.
+Duration: 4-8 weeks for acute injuries, 8-12 weeks for chronic conditions.
+No loading phase needed.

 TB-500 (Thymosin Beta-4 fragment): Loading phase: 2-2.5 mg subcutaneously twice weekly for 4-6 weeks.
 Maintenance: 2 mg once weekly or biweekly.
-Does not require injection near injury site — distributes systemically.
-Total research protocol duration: 8-16 weeks typically.
+Does not require injection near injury site — distributes throughout the body.
+Total duration: 8-16 weeks typically.

 GHK-Cu: Topical: 0.5-2% concentration applied once or twice daily.
-Subcutaneous injection: 1-3 mg per day (approximately 200 mcg/kg body weight).
+Subcutaneous injection: 1-3 mg per day (about 200 mcg/kg body weight).
 Injection protocols typically run 4-8 weeks.
-Microneedling delivery: 0.1% concentration applied immediately post-procedure.
+Microneedling delivery: 0.1% concentration applied right after the procedure.

 KPV: 200-500 mcg subcutaneously once daily for systemic anti-inflammatory effects.
-For gastrointestinal inflammation, oral dosing at 500-1000 mcg daily is explored.
+For gut inflammation, oral dosing at 500-1000 mcg daily is explored.
 Some protocols use intranasal delivery at 200-400 mcg daily for central anti-inflammatory effects.
-Research protocol duration: 4-12 weeks depending on the inflammatory condition.
+Duration: 4-12 weeks depending on the condition.

 For more on healing peptide protocols, see our detailed healing peptides guide.